muhammad1928/DockerMastering/DockerMastering/SecretVariables/intro.md

 # 5. Use the Secret in a Real Application
 Secrets are best used within application code rather than manually inspected.
-For example, you might configure your application to read a database password from ```bash /run/secrets/my_db_password``` and connect securely to the database.
+For example, you might configure your application to read a database password from ``` /run/secrets/my_db_password``` and connect securely to the database.

 # 6. Remove the Secret